A permanent visa that lets you continue investment and business activity in Victoria.

 Contact us for business support

-We have a dedicated Relationship Management team to support and assist business and investor migrants nominated by Victorian Government.
+We have a dedicated Relationship Management team to support and assist business and investor migrants nominated by the Victorian Government.

 Relationship Managers can help you:

-- understand Victoria’s strategic industry sectors
+- understand Victoria’s target industry sectors,

 - connect you with relevant Victorian Government services and programs relevant to your business.